godotjs/GodotJS/docs/install_ts_presets.md

 Install TS project presets with `Godot Editor` menu item `Project > Tools > GodotJS > Install TS Project`.
-> All `jsb` premade config/scripts will be generated at `res://typescripts` and `res://javascripts` (the location will be configurable in a future version, probably?).
+> All `jsb` premade configurations/scripts will be generated at the root of the project (`res://`).
 > `d.ts` files of godot classes will also be generated at the same time.

 > [!NOTE]
-> The directory `typescripts` is automatically ignored in `Godot Editor`.
-Edit typescript source from the `typescripts` directory with any code editor (like VSCode).
+> `typescript` is required to compile all typescript sources, `npm i` is needed to be run before writing your scripts.

 Since the `d.ts` files for godot classes are generated in the TS project, `IntelliSense` works perfectly in VSCode for better coding efficiency.